Michael-Warner/Time-Series-Airports/README.md

 We found that our model ARIMA (0,1,3)(0,1,1)[12], with no dummy variables, was our best model with an AIC of -860.1.
 The rest of our residuals was white noise and the proportion of points in the confidence bound is 88.24%.

-Our prediction of 2020 to 2023 predicted a continued increase in traffic for the for Charles de Gaulle Airport, if COVID-19 had not happened.
+Our prediction of 2020 to 2023 predicted a continued increase in traffic for the Charles de Gaulle Airport, if COVID-19 had not happened.

 ![image](https://user-images.githubusercontent.com/76630966/119961355-3e8f7f00-bfa6-11eb-82e7-b9e01493ecd6.png)